 Your Voice Counts: The Power of Supporting HBCUs

-Bennett College, a UNCF-member HBCU for women in North Carolina, announced in December 2018 that it was at risk for losing its SACS (Southern Association of Colleges and Schools) accreditation due to a $5 million shortfall in financial resources.
-Bennett is hardly lacking in supporters, however, and they rallied around the cause.
+When Bennett College, a UNCF-member HBCU for women in North Carolina, announced in late 2018 that it was at risk for losing its SACS (Southern Association of Colleges and Schools) accreditation due to a $5 million shortfall in financial resources, it was a shock for all that had supported the venerated institution.
+Bennett was hardly lacking in supporters, however, and they rallied around the cause.
 Thanks to hundreds of alumni and other patrons who contributed to the #standwithbennett campaign, the college far exceeded its fundraising goal.
-Though their struggle to survive continues, Bennett announced they had raised $9.2 million to restore financial stability and maintain accreditation.
+Bennett soon announced they had raised $9.2 million to restore financial stability and maintain accreditation.

-Bennett is not unique among HBCUs for facing financial struggles.
-But, as evidenced by the #standwithbennett campaign, the generous contributions of individuals and corporations are important—if not vital—to the life of an HBCU.
+However, despite that victory, Bennett is not unique among HBCUs for facing financial struggles.
+And, as evidenced by the #standwithbennett campaign, the generous contributions of individuals and corporations are important—if not vital—to the life of an HBCU.

 First of all, donating to UNCF and the schools it supports is crucial to the success of HBCUs and the students who attend them.
 Often, it relieves a financial burden that otherwise would have prevented a student from attending and succeeding in college.
 Largely due to financial struggles, black college students have the highest dropout rate of any ethnic or racial group.
 Often, they are forced to borrow large sums of money while balancing school with full-time work and family responsibilities.